12221 North Mopac Expressway (Loop 1)

 What is Lamaze and how does it work?

-Lamaze is recognized worldwide as the standard of excellence in childbirth education.
-Most hospitals and physicians in Austin and Round Rock overwhelmingly recommend that couples prepare for birth; Lamaze is the preferred course of education.
-It combines education with focused breathing, relaxation, and other supportive techniques (e.g., positioning, massage, effleurage) to help a laboring woman maintain control and lessen discomfort.
-Staying relaxed and in control allows the birth to proceed with greater comfort, fewer complications and more enjoyment of the wondrous event.
+Lamaze is recognized worldwide as THE standard of excellence in childbirth education.
+Hospitals and physicians in the Greater Austin Area overwhelmingly recommend that couples prepare for birth; Lamaze is the preferred course of instruction.
+It combines education with focused breathing, relaxation, and other supportive techniques (e.g., positioning, massage, effleurage) that allow laboring women to maintain greater control, lessen their discomfort, develop fewer complications requiring intervention, and more fully enjoy the wondrous event (as do their birth partners).

-Does Lamaze mean "natural birth" (i.e., no medication)?
+Does Lamaze mean "natural childbirth" (i.e., no medication)?

-The classes prepare women for all types of births and with each form of medication (or none at all).
-All birth options are presented, so well-informed decisions can be made by the laboring woman, her birth partner and the medical professionals aiding the birth.
-The classes are balanced in their presentation; no dogmas are stressed.
+Lamaze means "prepared" childbirth and prepares women for all types of birth, medicated and unmedicated.
+Each birth option is presented so well-informed decisions can be made by the laboring woman, her birth partner, and the medical professionals aiding the birth.
+The classes are balanced in their presentation; no dogmas or philosophies are stressed.

 Who presents the Lamaze classes?